NeilWJames/simple-taxonomy-refreshed/readme.txt

 You can also create terms easily by typing them into a list; or by copying them from an existing taxonomy.

 A tool has been provided to support changing the taxonomy slug.
-Any terms and their usages will also be renamed.
+Any terms and their usages will also be linked to the renamed slug.

+For admin screens displaying multiple taxonomies it is possible to define their display order.

+A tool is provided to merge a number of terms within a taxonomy into a single one.
+All usages of the terms are changed to the merged one.

 Options are provided to add a selection dropdown in the admin list and to define minimum and maximum required term counts using posts of selected statuses (and not only "published").
 [Term counts with WP 5.7+ requires version 1.3+ of this plugin.]
+These capabilities are available for any taxonomy whether defined using this taxonomy or elsewhere.

 For full information go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/readme.md) page.